-Tickets will be by timed entry slot to help us manage social distancing in the galleries.
+Admission will be by timed entry ticket to help manage social distancing.
 You are welcome to arrive at anytime within your allocated hour and stay for as long as you like.
 During busy times you may be asked to wait a short time before entering the galleries to improve visitor flow.

 Memphis: Plastic Field explores the subversive